virtual-kubelet/virtual-kubelet/providers/azure/README.md

 ## Schedule a pod in ACI

 Create a file named `virtual-kubelet-test.yaml` and copy in the following YAML.
-Replace the `nodeName` value with the name given to the virtual kubelet node.

 ```yaml
 apiVersion: v1